hanabi/hanabi.github.io/README.md

 * Beyond this, they can also give the additional bad clues that are allowed in the "fully clued hands" situation:
   * Saving any card on chop
 * And beyond this, they can also give additional bad clues that are not allowed in the either two situations:
-  * Saving any card on chop or off chop
+  * Saving any card on chop or off chop (referred to as a *8 Clue Save*; all clues are saves, unless it was just drawn)
-(all clues are saves, unless it was just drawn)
+* Similar to being locked, players who are at 8 clues MUST follow general clue priority.
+For example, a player at 8 clues cannot save an off-chop 5 if there is a normal *Play Clue* or *Save Clue* to give.
+(If they do, it will look like a *Play Clue* on the 5.)
+And a player at 8 clues cannot perform a *8 Clue Save* if there is a *Tempo Clue* to give.
+(If they do, it will look like a *Play Clue* on the clued chop card.)
+And so forth.

 <br />